This electric SUV breathes life into the historic Niro name

 The infotainment system in the Kia Niro is as reliable as the rest of the vehicle.

-It’s not as advanced as a Tesla Model Y, but it does offer easy usability and a crisp, high-quality display.
+The 10.25-inch screen isn’t as advanced as a Tesla Model Y, but it’s straightforward to use and offers a sharp, responsive display.

-The system has been neatly divided into sub menus, but everything is clearly labelled and you have lots of options to choose between shortcut buttons and the touchscreen.
+The system is split into clear submenus with everything clearly labelled, and you have plenty of options to choose between shortcut buttons and the touchscreen.

-You’re not short of connectivity options, including a USB and USB C in the front, wireless charging and a 12V socket.
-For passengers in the rear, there are a further two USB C ports mounted to the side of the front seats.
+You're not short of connectivity options either, including a USB and USB-C in the front, wireless charging and a 12V socket.
+For passengers in the rear, there are a further two USB-C ports mounted to the side of the front seats.

 Safety